labgrid-project/labgrid/doc/development.rst

 The ``bindings`` variable needs to declare the drivers necessary for the strategy, usually one for power, boot loader and shell.
+It is possible to reference drivers via their protocol, e.g.
+``ConsoleProtocol``.
+Note that drivers which implement multiple protocols must not be referenced multiple times via different protocols.
 The ``Status`` class needs to be extended to cover the states of your strategy, then for each state an ``elif`` entry in the transition function needs to be added.